gen1nya/screenshoter/README.md

 java -jar SCREENSHOTER-1.1.jar
 ```

-Captured screenshots and signature will be palced in screenshots_tiemstamp folder.
+Captured screenshots and signature will be placed in screenshots_tiemstamp folder.

 ## Configuration: